coredataengineers/CDE-BOOTCAMP/12_apache_kafka/03-Kafka-topic-and-configurations/README.md

 <br> Every time something happens, like a temperature sensor sending a new reading, Kafka writes it as a new line in the notebook.
 It never erases or overwrites old lines.
 It just keeps adding new ones at the bottom.

+Each line (or message) in this notebook has:

+* Key – Who or what it's about (e.g., “Sensor 12”)
+*  Value – What happened (e.g., “Temperature is 23°C”)
+*   Timestamp – When it happened (e.g., “9:35 AM”)